 • specific questions relating to modern slavery on the supplier questionnaire during the tender process, for companies with an annual turnover of more than £36 million

 Human rights due diligence is also a key concept in the UN Guiding Principles on Business and Human Rights (UNGPs).
-The government has set out a clear expectation in the National Action Plan on implementing the UN Guiding Principles on Business and Human Rights.
+The Government has set out a clear expectation in the National Action Plan on Implementing the UN Guiding Principles on Business and Human Rights.
 UK organisations should respect internationally recognised human rights wherever they operate and treat the risk of causing or contributing to gross human rights abuses as a legal compliance issue.

 Suppliers selection questionnaire